marty-oehme/pubs-extract/README.md

 - [ ] needs some way to delimit where it puts stuff and user stuff is in note
     - [ ] one way is to have it look at `> [17] here be extracted annotation from page seventeen` annotations and put it in between
     - [x] another, probably simpler first, is to just append missing annotations to the end of the note
-    - [ ] use similarity search instead of literal search for existing annotation (levenshtein)
+    - [ ] use similarity search instead of literal search for existing annotation (levenshtein)?
 - [x] some highlights (or annotations in general) do not contain text as content
     - [x] pymupdf can extract the content of the underlying rectangle (mostly)
     - [x] issue is that sometimes the highlight contents are in content, sometimes a user comment instead
         - [x] we could have a comparison function which estimates how 'close' the two text snippets are and act accordingly -> using levenshtein distance
+    - [ ] sometimes the underyling rectangle is empty too, what to do then? discard annotation?
 - [x] config option to map colors in annotations to meaning ('read', 'important', 'extra') in pubs
     - [x] colors are given in very exact 0.6509979 RGB values, meaning we could once again estimate if a color is 'close enough' in distance to tag it accordingly -> using euclidian distance
     - [ ] support custom colors by setting a float tuple in configuration